 - 1 tsp.
 Dried basil

 1. Fillet and skin the fish.
 If using amber jack, remove the big blood line that runs through the center.

 2. Dissolve the other ingredients in a gallon of cold water.
 Marinate the fish in the brine for twelve hours, refrigerated

 3. Using a fruit wood (cherry, apple, or grapevine), cold-smoke the fish at 75-90 degrees for two hours.

 4. Slice the fish at a very narrow bias into slices as thick as a coin.
 Serve dressed with extra-virgin olive oil, dill, and cracked black peppercorns

 Get you some

-In the fall many of us outdoorsmen will be out in the deer woods, but if you get a chance and some cool clear water along the beach front, load up and get yourself a mess of Pompano fillets.
+In the fall many of us outdoorsmen will be out in the deer woods, but if you get a chance and some cool clear water along the beach front, load up and try some surf fishing for pompano and get yourself a mess of fillets.
 Some of the best eating fish in the ocean, lots of fun to catch and there are plenty of worse things to be doing besides sitting on the beach catching fish.

 As always, enjoy the journey, stay safe, be courteous and please leave it cleaner than you found it.
 If you have any comments, questions, ideas or suggestions, please leave them in the comment section below and I will get right back to you.
 You can also follow us on Facebook: Rex The Beach Angler, Instagram: thebeachangler7, Twitter: @AnglerBeach, and YouTube: Man Art Creations.